 As a 501c3 non-profit organization, Okontoe Fellowship is run by an Executive Director and Board of Directors:

 Hello!
 My name is Ben Selin, I am the executive director of Okontoe.
-Jody (Barr) is my wife and we have four kids Audrianna (18), Kaylee (17), Keean (15), and Aidan (13).
+Jody (Barr) is my wife and we have four kids Audrianna, Kaylee, Keean and Aidan.
 I have been coming up to Okontoe for twenty years now.
 My very first visit was going up with Jody and her family and leaving with her as my fiancé.
 I thought it was a very good first visit!

-Jody is Nancy Patten’s niece and Bill Barr Jr.’s daughter, so she has spent her whole life coming back and forth to Okontoe.
-This is our second time living at Okontoe.
-About 8 years ago we spent more than two years preparing for missions overseas.
+Jody is Nancy Patten’s niece and Bill and Willie Barr’s granddaughter, so she has spent her whole life coming back and forth to Okontoe.
+This is our second time living here.
+We spent more than two years here preparing for missions before heading overseas.
 It was a truly valuable and important time for our whole family.
 God really used it in us all and did some deep work.

-God brought us to Mongolia and we were there for 3-1/2 years before coming home again last year.
+God brought us to Mongolia, where we were for 3-1/2 years before coming home again in 2019.
 I served for 2+ years as Executive Director for a non-profit organization that did community development work in the poorer districts of Ulaanbaatar, Mongolia, the capitol city.

 My other work background has been mostly as an automotive mechanic, with a mixture of construction, aircraft restoration and camping.

-I must tell you it is an honor, a privilege, a challenge, and a great joy to be leading Okontoe.
-My greatest desire is to work alongside Him with this tool of His—to see His transforming love and power in the lives of those He desires to touch with it!
+It is an honor, a privilege, a challenge and a great joy to be leading Okontoe.
+My greatest desire is to work alongside the Lord with this tool of His—to see His transforming love and power in the lives of those He desires to touch with it!

 It is simple, yet it is deep, and in those depths it takes courage and it takes His Spirit.
 These things are the core of His heart for Okontoe, and I do believe He has placed that in me.